National Science and Technology Council: Committee Membership

 The NSTC is chaired by the President.
 The rest of the NSTC membership is made up of Cabinet Secretaries and Agency Heads with significant science and technology responsibilities, and other White House officials and advisors where necessary.
 The APST is responsible for managing the NSTC.
-The Office of Science and Technology Policy (OSTP) Director Kelvin Droegemeier managed the NSTC under the Trump administration even though Executive Order 12881 does not include the OSTP Director in the NSTC.
+The Office of Science and Technology Policy (OSTP) Director Kelvin Droegemeier managed the NSTC under the first Trump administration even though Executive Order 12881 does not include the OSTP Director in the NSTC.
 The president and cabinet-level officials are rarely present at meetings of the NSTC.
 Therefore, NSTC activities are carried out by OSTP and NSTC staff in collaboration with federal agency staff.
 Federal agencies assign staff to the NSTC and their numbers have ranged from 5 to 21 members in previous years.

 Member Agencies

 Agencies represented in the NSTC include:

 Funding

 As the NSTC does not receive direct appropriations, member agencies contribute funding to the projects that the NSTC oversees.
 From FY2010 to FY2018, their contributions ranged from $12 million to $18 million per year and funding was $17.1 million in FY2018.
 These funds go towards multi-agency projects.
 The rest of the funding comes from agency contributions to their own internal NSTC projects or the OSTP infrastructure contributions.